 Additional scholarships may be awarded at the county and local level.
 Contact your local Michigan Farm Bureau office, as well as your 4-H Program Coordinator to see if there are additional funding opportunites in your county.

 When and where: 3 p.m.
 Sunday, March 20, 2016 to 12:30 p.m.
 Wednesday, March 23, 2016.
 Tours and agency visits will take place at the State Capitol and surrounding area.

 Who should attend: High school students at least 14 years old and adult participant-chaperones.
 All participants must have pictured identification.

-Cost: $310 4-H members, $320 non 4-H members.
+Cost: $315 4-H and Michigan Farm Bureau members, $325 non 4-H members.
 Includes all meals, lodging and material fees.
 Counties will be billed after the event.

 Pre-conference activities: Participants complete a pre-conference activity to learn about citizenship at the local level.
 Examples include attending a local government meeting, interviewing the director or staff member of a non-profit organization or researching a local issue.
 All selected participants should write a letter to their representative and senator indicating their interest in meeting them at the conference.
 Visit Pre-conference activities for more activity ideas.

 Post-conference activities, news releases & photographs: Participants should return to their county 4-H program and get involved with local public policy issues.
 Examples include giving an educational presentation on the conference to 4-H clubs, researching a local issue and presenting it to the county commissioners, city councils or township boards or participating in a service project.
 Participants should work with their county delegation to carry out a local project.
 Visit Post-conference activities to find activities and resources to help clubs and groups learn more about the political process.

 A Web link to a post-event news release and county delegation photograph of participants and their legislator(s) will be e-mailed to counties for distribution to local media following the event.